 I entered Miss Snark's First Victim Secret Agent contest last year with my previous project.
 Not only did I get great feedback from the agent, but when she was revealed, I discovered that she sounded like an excellent fit for my current novel.
 Needless to say, after further research she was bumped to the top of my query list.

-But remember, for the love of god, DON'T PITCH YOUR NOVEL TO THEM ON THESE SITES!
+But remember, for the love of God, DON'T PITCH YOUR NOVEL TO THEM ON THESE SITES!
 They hate that, and for good reason.
 Agents tweet and blog in their rare personal time and get their chance to be people.
 They don't want it ruined by some schmuck who can't follow the rules.

 Be professional, courteous, and patient in your query as well as everywhere else online.
 Agents receive 100's of submissions a day.
 They also have to work with their existing manuscripts, pitch to editors, and attend conventions and conferences.
-And they also have families and personal lives, which I have no idea how they pull that off.
+And they somehow have families and personal lives, which I have no idea how they pull that off.
 Don't bug them EVER about the status of your query and only nudge on partials and fulls if you have waited long past the agent's stated response time.

-As for your online presence i.e. facebook, twitter, blogs, etc. Remember: AGENTS DO THEIR HOMEWORK TOO.
-If they google you and see that you are posting rants bitching about rejections or waiting time, they will likely hesitate to work with you.
+As for your online presence, i.e. facebook, twitter, blogs, etc. Remember: AGENTS DO THEIR HOMEWORK TOO.
+If they Google you and see that you are posting rants whining about rejections or waiting time, they will likely hesitate to work with you.
 And if you tweet "Dude, I was so WASTED last night!"
 EVERY day, well, a few might frown on that too.
 Still, don't be too scared to be yourself.
 Agents do want to know who you are.
 And if they dislike you for your political leanings, spiritual beliefs, or sexual orientation, then they likely wouldn't be a good fit anyway.
 Still, it would be best to keep your bedroom habits and other too-personal details to yourself.

 Handle rejection gracefully: First off, don't publicly rant about them and DON'T SEND ANGRY HATE MAIL!
 This will not do you any favors and will damage your chances at a writing career.
-I still can't believe how many agents still get regular nasty letters.
+I can't believe how many agents still get regular nasty letters.
 This is why they don't give personal rejections most of the time.